juriad/advent2023/README.md

 - Idris - version 2 is incomplete, version 1 does not run (missing library)
 - Mojo - not for Arch Linux
 - PascalABC.NET - fails to install
+- Eel - not even example works
+- rc - not available
+- Elm - designed to run in browser, no I/O
+- FlooP - no documentation, looks like it does not have I/O
+- Harbour - cannot build and not for arch linux
+- Mouse - cannot obtain
+- Falcon - cannot build; compilation errors